Coronavirus: Workplace safety guidelines

 Good ventilation is widely recognised as a way to reduce the risk of airborne transmission of coronavirus, particularly in enclosed areas.

-You should look at ways to improve how your ventilation system operates and increase the supply of fresh air where you work.
+You could look at ways to improve how your ventilation system operates and increase the supply of fresh air where you work.